TheAlexSannikov/PillPopper/app/Roadmap.md

     How to handle pills dropping off?
         Need to be able to determine amount taken in PillRepository s.t. worker can utilize this Just need read the sums, not a flow at this point to determine if time to notify user

+    Notifications:
+        Need to determine how to have a service to send notifs within PillDropOffWorker

+    Change dosage:
+        Long-press on pill allows to choose dosage.
+(1x), (2x), (3x), (custom) dosages available Custom tab lets you change the default dosage.
+This is persisted.
+            Idea: This becomes the new (1x) dosage